-- 3. Students will monitor intravenous infusions received by the patients under their care. - 4.
-Students may add medications to, and hang intravenous infusions to, an existing site with direct supervision by the clinical instructor or designated staff RN. - 5.
-Students may administer I.V. medications with direct supervision by the clinical instructor or designated staff RN. - 6.
-Students may initiate intravenous infusions under the direct supervision of the clinical instructor or designated staff RN in clinical facilities according to hospital policy. - 7.
-Students may administer I.V. piggyback medications through a saline lock with direct supervision by the clinical instructor or designated staff RN according to hospital procedures.
+- 1. All skills must be performed with the clinical instructor for the first time in the clinical setting. - 2.
+Students will be supervised by the clinical instructor or designated staff RN during the preparation, administration, and recording of all oral and injectable medications. - 3.
+Students will monitor intravenous infusions received by the patients under their care. - 4.
+Students may add medications to, and hang intravenous infusions to an existing site with direct supervision by the clinical instructor or designated staff RN. - 5.
+Students may administer intravenous, medications with direct supervision by the clinical instructor or designated staff RN. - 6.
+Students may initiate intravenous infusions under the direct supervision of the clinical instructor or designated staff RN in clinical facilities according to hospital policy.

-- 8. Students may utilize central venous access device's to administer I.V. infusions and medications under the direct supervision of the clinical instructor or designated staff RN. - 9.
+- 7. Students may administer intravenous piggyback medications through a saline lock with direct supervision by the clinical instructor or designated staff RN according to hospital procedures. - 8.
+Students may utilize central venous access devices to administer intravenous infusions and medications under the direct supervision of the clinical instructor or designated staff RN. - 9.
 Students may not co-sign any documents or serve as a witness for consent.